World Tag League (NJPW): New Year's Tournament

+Kimura & Kido received a title shot against champions Saito and Strong Machine on January 16, which they lost.

 1991

 The 1991 Super Grade Tag League featured 7 teams in a single block and was held from October 5 to October 17.
 Due to a tie for second place, the two second-place teams faced each other in a semifinal to decide the finalists.
+Winners Tatsumi Fujinami and Big Van Vader did not receive a title shot, with Hiroshi Hase and Keiji Muto instead being the first challengers to The Steiner Brothers' tag titles after the tournament (and winning).
+Vader did however become tag champion on March 1, 1992, albeit with 3rd-place finisher Crusher Bam Bam Bigelow.